Irish Crypto Taxes: 33% CGT, Split Deadlines, Zero Margin for Error

 Irish crypto tax questions.

-What is the crypto tax rate in Ireland?
+How is crypto taxed in Ireland?

 +